miniBill/minibill.github.io/_posts/2019-10-24-advanced-elm-codecs.md

 3. the names of the fields (because we want to produce a nice JSON object);
 4. codecs for the fields.

-The first point is once for each record, the last three are once per field.
-Every type alias (and records will often by type aliases) automatically creates a function to build a record of that type, so the alias name could be exactly what we need.
+The first point is something we need once for each record, the last three are once per field.
+Every type alias (and records will often be type aliases) automatically creates a function to build a record of that type, so the alias name could be what we need for point 1.

-For getting fields' value we can use Elm's dot notation `.field`, and names can be simple strings.
+To get fields' values we can use Elm's dot notation `.field`, and names can be simple strings.

-In the spirit of [`elm/parser`](https://package.elm-lang.org/packages/elm/parser/latest/) or [`elm-decode-pipeline`](https://package.elm-lang.org/packages/NoRedInk/elm-decode-pipeline/latest/) (always look for inspiration in commonly used libraries!) we'll try to create a pipeline API:
+In the spirit of [`elm/parser`](https://package.elm-lang.org/packages/elm/parser/latest/) or [`elm-decode-pipeline`](https://package.elm-lang.org/packages/NoRedInk/elm-decode-pipeline/latest/) (always look for inspiration in commonly used libraries, they've often put a lot of tought into API design) we'll try to create a pipeline API:

 ```Elm
 type alias Point =